-Depending on the SDHI, the sensitivity impact of the different mutations detected so far in Z.tritici, can be different.
+Depending on the SDHI, the sensitivity impact of the different mutations detected so far in Z. tritici, can be different.

-C-H152R and several double mutations, such as C-N86S+B-N225T and C-N86S+C-L85P were shown to impact the sensitivity of Z.tritici to SDHIs most.
-Evidence for fitness penalties associated with the mutation C-H152R were observed in research studies by FRAC member companies (1,2,3).
+C-H152R and several double mutations, such as C-N86S+B-N225T and C-N86S+C-L85P were shown to impact the sensitivity of Z. tritici to SDHIs most.
+Evidence for fitness penalties associated with the mutation C-H152R were observed in research studies by FRAC member companies $(^{2}, ^{3}, ^{4})$ .

-Isolates bearing the mutation C-H152R continued to be detected at overall low frequencies in Germany, the Netherlands, Ireland, Italy and the United Kingdom.
-An evaluation for 2023 is still under investigation.
+Isolates bearing the mutation C-H152R continued to be detected at overall low frequencies in various countries.